 Turn your Excel into a technical analysis platform, discover all our free tutorials available at this link.

 The main financial charts are line, area, stock, and candle charts.

-To represent our stock, Excel will use the classic Cartesian chart with its two X and Y axes.
+To Draw a Chart in Excel will use the classic Cartesian chart with its two X and Y axes.

 The X-axis will be used for the time variable, so in the case of a daily graph, the date of the day to which the Yahoo Finance OHLC data corresponds.

 The date will be increasing from right to left.

 The Y will instead report the value of the prices of our financial instrument.
 The price will be rising from the bottom up.